rgmartin/job-major-clf/README.md

 # job-major-clf
-Implements and end-to-end MLOps pipeline in AWS Sagemaker to classify job titles into major groups
+Implements and end-to-end MLOps pipeline in AWS Sagemaker to classify job titles into major O*NET groups.